C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 You have not to manipulate directly these media.
 Python provides basic functions and methods necessary to manipulate files by default.
 You can do your most of the file manipulation using a ``file object``.
-A file object a high level representation of a file that abstract the media on wich the data are stored.
+A file object is a high level representation of a file that abstract the media on wich the data are stored.

 Files are like books.
 You open them to start working, then read or write in them and you close them when you